laststance/react-next-eslint-plugin/README.md

 ### `no-unstable-classname-prop`

 This rule prevents unstable `className` expressions that change identity on every render, which can cause performance issues in memoized components.
-It flags inline objects, arrays, function calls, and string concatenations.
+It flags inline objects, arrays, most function calls, and string concatenations.
+Calls to common class merge utilities (`cn`, `cva`, `clsx`, `classnames`) are allowed.

 **❌ Incorrect**